Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

-# Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts
+# ZFS Unlocking Encrypted Shares with Human Input - and Ensuring it only works on your own network
 Instructions and simple script that will unlock your encrypted ZFS shares by pulling a keyfile via SSH from another device.
-No human interaction needed
+No human interaction needed.
+Drive contents should be unreadable by whover nicked the server

-# ZFS Automatically Unlocking Encrypted Shares
 Principle
 ---------

 Principle is that the password file (the key to unlocking datasets) sits (in my case) on a local pfSense/Netgate device.
-Any local SSH device would be suitable
+Any local SSH device would be suitable.
+My netgate is well hidden!

 When unRaid starts up the password file is pulled onto the transiant /root folder by a script